 Major league baseball was christened in the Bronx in 1923 with the opening of Yankee Stadium, the House That Ruth Built.
 But the International League tried to place a team in the storied borough eight years sooner.
 However, New York Giants President Harry N. Hempstead blocked it when he objected to it on February 11, 1915.
 It’s interesting that the objection came from only the National League New York team.
 There is no record that the Yankees reacted at all.

-The first contract amount decided by the newly instituted arbitration procedure, agreed to in collective bargaining, was the decision by Harry H. Platt that Twins pitcher Dick Woodson would be awarded a salary of $29,000 for the 1974 season, rather than the $23,000 the Minnesota club had offered.
+The first contract amount decided by the newly instituted arbitration procedure, agreed to in collective bargaining, was the decision on February 11, 1974, by Harry H. Platt that Twins pitcher Dick Woodson would be awarded a salary of $29,000 for the coming season, rather than the $23,000 the Minnesota club had offered.
 Sounds like chump change these days.

 The Pirates, preparing to open PNC Park in 2001, destroyed Three Rivers Stadium by implosion on February 11 of that year.

 Worthy of mention also is the completion of the swap of shortstops between the Padres and Cardinals on February 11, 1982.
 Amazingly, public reaction at the time was mixed to the trade of good hitter Garry Templeton to San Diego for defensive whiz Ozzie Smith, a deal that all acknowledge now was a steal for St. Louis.